 So, should you stay in Portofino or Cinque Terre?

 Travelling by train from the Cinque Terre to Portofino, there seem to be plenty of other pretty towns where you could base yourself.
-If neither the Cinque Terre nor Portofino are your style, do some research and see what may suit you better.
+If neither the Cinque Terre nor staying in Portofino are your style, do some research and see what may suit you better.

 Plan your trip to the Cinque Terre and Portofino:Compare Cinque Terre hotels now!